 Why your tumor's gene activity matters

-Not all prostate cancers are the same—some are aggressive and require treatment with surgery or radiation therapy.
+Not all prostate cancers are the same.
 However, many are lower risk and can be managed with regular doctor visits delaying or completely avoiding treatments like surgery or radiation.2

 It’s important for you to understand your personal risk before deciding on a management plan—with this information in hand you can make a decision that is better suited to helping you live as long and healthy a life as possible.
 The Oncotype DX GPS test may help you and your health care team understand your individualized risk to inform decisions about what happens next—active surveillance or treatment.

-If you have been diagnosed with clinically low-risk prostate cancer, you may be able to delay or even avoid aggressive treatments like surgery or radiation.
-Instead, you may be able to safely monitor your prostate cancer through a program of regular check-ups and tests known as active surveillance.
+If you have been diagnosed with very low-, low-, or favorable- intermediate-risk prostate cancer, you may be able to avoid aggressive treatment, while safely monitoring your prostate cancer through a program of regular check-ups and tests known as active surveillance.